 Since the late 1960’s, the National Electric Code has required ground fault circuit protection in many areas; each revision cycle seems to add new requirements.
 The requirements for personnel protection in bathrooms, construction sites and for most outdoor mounted outlets has greatly reduced the number of deaths by electrocution.
 More recent versions have added requirements for equipment protection, which are designed to prevent damage from phase to earth faults.

 In many industrial processes, shutting down the process would create huge maintenance issues.
 For example, it is common to use heat trace to keep material flowing through a pipe at a consistent temperature.
 De-energizing the heat cable would likely damage the product.
-Using an NK Technologies’ sensor to trip an alarm may prevent costly material losses and allow the system operator to take preventative action at a more convenient time.
+Using an NK Technologies’ ground fault relay to trip an alarm may prevent costly material losses and allow the system operator to take preventative action at a more convenient time.